syncfusion-content/angular-docs/angular/DropDownList/Functionalities.md

             <br/>
         </td>
         <td>
-            This method is used to retrieve the items that are bound with the DropDownList.
+            This method is used to retrieve the items that are bound with the Dropdown List.
         </td>
     </tr>
     <tr>